High-order expansion around BCS theory

 For $h>h_c$ the superconducting phase is metastable.
 We have checked that the order parameter is still non-zero at $h=0.8$.
 In this regime the convergence of the series $\sum \Or_N$ is slower and the extrapolation becomes less stable.
-Therefore, instead of computing the order parameter directly, we extracted it from the response to a small symmetry-breaking field: $2\,\Or = -dP^{(\eta)}/d\eta|_{\eta=0^+}$, where $P^{(\eta)}$ is the pressure in presence of the field $\eta$ ({\it i.e.} for the hamiltonian $H^{(\eta)}$), whose expansion can be extrapolated reliably~\footnote{In this case, the diagrammatic series is generated by $H^{(\eta)}_\xi := H_0 + \xi\ (H^{(\eta)} - H_0)$.
-Accordingly, $\delta_{\rm sh}$ is given by $\left< O \right>_{H_0} + (\Delta_0-\eta) / U$.}.
-As always, the notion of a metastable phase has to be taken with a grain of salt: It is only well defined asymptotically close to the first-order transition point, where the energy barrier for nucleating the stable phase inside the metastable phase diverges.
-Accordingly, the diagrammatic expansion must actually diverge, but as long as we are not too deep in the metastable regime, this divergence is slow and only visible at very large orders, see below.
+Therefore, instead of computing the order parameter directly, we extracted it from the response to a small symmetry-breaking field: $2\,\Or = dP^{(\eta)}/d\eta|_{\eta=0^+}$, where $P^{(\eta)}$ is the pressure in presence of the field $\eta$ ({\it i.e.} for the hamiltonian $H^{(\eta)}$), whose expansion can be extrapolated reliably.
+As always, the notion of metastable phase has to be taken with a grain of salt: It is only well defined asymptotically close to the first-order transition point, where the energy barrier for nucleating the stable phase inside the metastable phase diverges.
+Accordingly, the diagrammatic expansion must actually diverge, but as long as we are not too deep in the metastable regime, this divergence is slow and only visible at very large orders.
 Similarly, the normal phase is metastable for $h<h_c$, and we are able to follow it all the way to $h=0$ without encountering the divergence of the series within the 7 orders that are accessible to us.